-External auditors should verify whether the company has established appropriate access control and other policies, in order to prevent unauthorized uses, falsifications, destructions, etc. of data, system, software and others relating to the financial reporting.
+External auditors should verify whether the company has established appropriate access control and other policies, in order to prevent unauthorized use, falsification, destruction, etc. of data, the system, software and others relating to the financial reporting.

 d.
 Outsourcing contract management